microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 > **Spec note:** The DispatcherQueueSyncronizationContext is a new API [described here](https://github.com/microsoft/microsoft-ui-xaml-specs/pull/97)

-### Remarks

-Attempting to activate (`new`) a new Window in a UWP app will fail and log a debug message.

-> **Implementation note:** This will use [RoOriginateError](https://docs.microsoft.com/en-us/windows/win32/api/roerrorapi/nf-roerrorapi-rooriginateerror) to show an explanatory message in the debugger.

-Creating a new Window in a Desktop app creates a new top level HWND.

 ## Window.ExtendsContentIntoTitleBar **[New]**

 Gets or sets a value that specifies whether the content of the window should extend into the title bar area.

 Setting this property to true causes the built-in title bar to be removed.

-In a UWP app this only effects rendering, it does not affect pointer (such as mouse) behavior.
+Setting this property only effects rendering, it does not affect pointer (such as mouse) behavior.
 For example, you can still use the mouse to click down in that area and drag the window around the desktop.
 To change that behavior use the [Window.SetTitleBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.SetTitleBar)
 API.